reallyrehan/flask-fileexplorer/README.md

 A file explorer that works over local area network (Wi-Fi/Ethernet) using Flask server.
 You can explore a computer's complete directory and download any file.
 Moreover, it also lets you stream videos or audio files if your browser supports it.

 Server works on,
-- Windows (Coming Soon)
+- Windows
-- Linux
 - Mac
+- Linux (Not Tested)

-I have written it in Python and tested it on Mac using the following web frameworks,
+It is written in Python and tested it on Mac using the following web frameworks,

 **Frameworks**
 -